 Whilst the consumers stand to gain, entrepreneurship, which also is a rare trait around the world, but which India is fortunate to have in abundance, will certainly lose its vibrant character.
 Whether these shifts are good or bad, time alone will tell.
 But cataclysmic changes are certainly under way.

 Everything cannot be hunky dory.
 We have to learn to live with the changes and to struggle and fight.
 No doubt, some Indian companies will fall.
 Some will regain lost ground and many will thrive and emerge as world-beaters.

 Whilst we laud India's economic reforms, let me also frame India's move towards globalisation, in its broader, correct balanced perspective.
 India’s reform efforts, whilst noteworthy, are driven by global compulsion.
 It is not something remarkable or extraordinary.

 It had to be done.
 There were no options.
 It was a Hobson's choice.
 Without it, India would have been totally marginalised.
 As an economist remarked, "There is no force as powerful as an idea whose time has come."

-At a discussion with the President of the World Bank, I respectfully mentioned to him, that we had reduced our tariff barriers, in response to sermons of the World Bank.
+At a discussion with the President of the World Bank, I respectfully mentioned to him that we had reduced our tariff barriers, in response to the sermons of the World Bank.

 Therefore, friends, for further globalisation of industry, we need to fight, at every international forum, for open borders and much freer access to the developed markets.